 Tsang, C. (2016).
 Finding meaning in data: using data elements to sonify and visualise the found environment.
 The Soundtrack: Sound and Music in Emerging Audiovisual Media, Bristol UK.

 Tsang, C. (2016).
 Hexadecimal compositions – using HEX data to sonify images of the found environment.
 Proceedings of Sonic Environments: Australasian Computer Music Conference 2016, Brisbane.

 Maujean, J.M. and Tsang, C. (2016).
 Making The Makestra: Repurposed, bio-electrical and 3D printed-instruments. eContact! issue 18.3 – Sonic DIY – Repurposing The Creative Self.

 Tsang, C. (2018).
 Layered histories – using facets of the landscape as compositional elements to reflect lived experience.
-41st MSA National Conference (manuscript in preparation).
+41st MSA National Conference, Perth.

 Tsang, C. (2018).
 Landscape as personal narrative – using elements of the environment as a multi-modal approach to composition, Postgraduate Music Research Conference, Melbourne Australia.